 To fill in the CIP Code for your course, you will need to refer back to the course's TOP Code (CB 03) which is given earlier on the Cover Screen.
-Then, you can use the TOP-CIP Crosswalk to determine the appropriate CIP Code (select one only).
-From there, you will use the CIP-SOC Crosswalk to select the appropriate SOC Code (select one only).
-Both documents can be found on the Curriculum Website under Handbooks and Guides.
+Then, you can use the Center of Excellence's TOP-CIP Crosswalk (in SharePoint) to determine the appropriate CIP Code (select one only).
+Then, use the ONet Online Education Crosswalk Search to select corresponding SOC code(s).